By David Joel Miller

 You need more than one kind of paying attention skill

-In a previous post we looked at ADHD and how people get the ADHD diagnosis because of behavior.
+In a previous post, we looked at ADHD and how people get the ADHD diagnosis because of behavior.
 That behavioral deficit gets blamed on the attention paying part.
-Turns out that we are not all taking about the same thing when we say “pay attention.”
+Turns out that we are not all talking about the same thing when we say “pay attention.”

 Starting from the day you were born here are the paying attention skills humans need to learn.